How do I know if an email is really from CrowdRise?

 Remember that when our team sends you something that requires action on your part, we will still never ask you for your passwords or banking details, so if you receive an urgent message asking for either of these, do not respond.

 Last, but not least, you can always report emails or websites that you think might be fraudulent to our team so that we can investigate.
-Do this by forwarding the email and any attachments to email@example.com or firstname.lastname@example.org, or contact our team using the ‘Contact Us’ button below.
+Do this by forwarding the email and any attachments to email@example.com or firstname.lastname@example.org, or contact our team using the ‘Submit a Request’ button below.